martin-rauber/sunset-calc/readme.md

 ### Info

 This app was created by [Martin Rauber](https://martin-rauber.com) for LARA, the Laboratory for the Analysis of Radiocarbon with AMS at the University of Bern.
-The yield calculation script was written by [Gary Salazar](mailto:gary.salazar@dcb.unibe.ch).
+The EC yield calculation script is part of [COMPYCALC ](https://doi.org/10.5281/zenodo.4318834) and adapted from there.
 Sunset calc is available online on [shinyapps.io](http://martinrauber.shinyapps.io/sunset-calc/) with the specific LARA NDIR values for testing purposes.
 Please get in touch for any bug fixes and suggestions!

 ### License